 - Fifth Generation District Heating: Ambient temperature flow (-5°C to 20°C with heat pump boost)

 What are the benefits of Fifth Generation District Heating?

-- The ambient loop does not suffer from heat losses, improving system efficiency, reducing construction costs and combatting overheating in buildings.
+- The distribution pipework – an ambient-temperature loop – does not suffer from heat losses, improving system efficiency, reducing construction costs and combatting overheating in buildings.